eigenreza/agentic-financial-risk-assistant/reports/technical_report.md

 **Why this matters architecturally:** In production, the MCP server would run as a separate process.
 The agent connects to it over stdio or SSE.
 This means:
 - Tools can be updated independently of the agent
 - Multiple agents can share one tool server
-- The agent cannot call arbitrary Python functions — only registered wrappers
+- The agent cannot call arbitrary Python functions, only registered wrappers
 - Every tool call is auditable at the MCP layer

 The current prototype runs the MCP server in-process, but the design is production-ready for separation.